Manojbioinfo/R_basic_course/1_LUAD_Tutorial_Basic.md

 - Close to -1 → strong negative relationship
 - Close to 0 → no relationship

+Our result, i.e, 0.04594092 means:

+> As **age increases, cigarettes per day *very slightly* increase**, but the relationship is so weak that it’s basically **no real relationship at all**.

+So:

+> There is a negligible positive relationship between age and cigarettes per day, indicating essentially no meaningful association.
 ---

 ## 📦 11.
 Boxplots